Revisiting the Last-Iterate Convergence of Stochastic Gradient Methods: Last-Iterate Convergence under Heavy-Tailed Noise

-Lastly, as mentioned before, we will only provide the expected convergence rate for Algorithm \ref{alg:algo}.
+Lastly, as mentioned before, we will only provide in-expectation convergence rates for Algorithm \ref{alg:CSMD}.
 The key reason is that we do not consider the clipping technique.
 As far as we know, all the high-probability results for the averaged output are established with clipping (even under the finite variance assumption).
 How to obtain the $O(\mathrm{polylog}\frac{1}{\delta})$ dependence for an algorithm without clipping in a single run remains unknown.
-Moreover, there is some evidence showing that the dependence of $\Omega(\mathrm{poly}\frac{1}{\delta})$ is inevitable for some cases (e.g., Theorem 2.1 in \citet{sadiev2023high}).
-Hence, we leave this challenging problem (finding the high-probability last-iterate bound without clipping) as a future direction. \end{rem}
+Moreover, there is some evidence showing that the dependence of $\Omega(\mathrm{poly}\frac{1}{\delta})$ is inevitable in certain cases (e.g., Theorem 2.1 in \citet{pmlr-v202-sadiev23a}).
+Hence, we leave this challenging problem (finding the high-probability last-iterate bound without clipping) as a future direction.